Phlow/feeling-responsive/pages/documentation.md

 ### Page Full Width
-If you want full control of styling a page, than use the [page full-width template]({{ site.url }}/design/page-full-width/).
+If you want full control of styling a page, than use the [page fullwidth template]({{ site.url }}/design/page-fullwidth/).
 To set up a grid, just use the [foundation grid system](http://foundation.zurb.com/docs/components/grid.html).

+use in front matter via: `layout: page-fullwidth`

+### Frontpage
+This template is special.
+It allows you to define three *widgets* which are displayed with a headline, image, description and a link to the content.
+It's used for the [homepage]({{ site.url }}) of this website.

-use in front matter via: `layout: page-full-width`
+use in front matter via: `layout: frontpage`

 ### Video